oracle/rwloadsim/BUILDING.md

 If you work on the source and do frequent makes, it is recommended that you run 'make' in the src directory, which does not increase the patch level.

+## Other Platforms

+If you want to build on other platforms, you will initially have to modify rwlport.h in the src directory.
+It contains a set of defines that must be provided for the new platform.

+At present, the following platforms are in _Beta_ state.
+If you complete a port, please contact the rwloadsim developer.

+### Apple OS X

+For building on OS X, please be aware of the following:

+ * Ensure you have the required software versions - the standard bison version on OS X is likely to be some version 2 which is _not_ sufficient.
+ * The rwlport.h file includes the necessary settings
+ * Install Instant Client and set environent variables
+ * Disable System Integrity Protection as the rwloadsim shell script otherwise will fail
+ * The rwloadsim test suite has _not_ executed
+ * Shipping binaries (to other OS X systems) has _not_ been attempted